So You Want to be Private Lender…Good Idea!

 The parallelism between private lending and the gold rush is uncanny.
 Today, all real estate investors want to get rich building homes, flipping properties, or managing large apartment complexes or commercial properties.
 However, only a minority of the participants in this market will get rich.
 Much like the mass of miners in 1848, the participants of this market work too hard, take too many risks, and are always looking for the next dollar.

-The way to make money in the real estate market is by providing the capital or the "tools" to the “miners” through private lending and the buying of private secured notes.
+The way to make money in the real estate market is by providing the capital or the “tools” to the “miners” through private lending and the buying of private, real estate-secured notes.